kythe/kythe/kythe/rust/fuchsia_extractor/README.md

 The processing is sequential, and therefore fairly slow.
 Expect on the order of 10 seconds to generate a single `kzip` for a single compilation unit.
 This sequential processing is not a fundamental limitation, but will be addressed only if needed.
-The infrastructure may.
+For example, the test infrastructure may produce a sharded list for the program to process, and invoke a new instance per each shard.

 The script will sparingly output the progress of the conversion.